 13 of 17

 Get the Hook-Up

-This set of soft-knit baskets, suspended over a changing table by a pair of handy hooks, keeps diapers and accessories right where mama-blogger Aimee of My Pink Life needs them the most.
-Need even more room?
-Try hooking up a row of canvas bags for storing toys, blankets and other nursery essentials.Continue to 14 of 17 below.
+Looking for unconventional ways to maximize your storage?
+For a little piece of hardware, a hook can hold a whole lot.
+This set of soft-knit baskets, suspended over a changing table by a pair of handy hooks, keeps diapers and accessories right where mom blogger Aimee of My Pink Life needs them the most.
+For even more room, try hooking up a row of canvas bags for storing toys, blankets, and other nursery essentials.Continue to 14 of 17 below.

 Make Your Own Fabric-Covered Storage Box

 17 of 17